2023 Best Value Allied Health Services Undergraduate Certificate Schools in Wisconsin

 Madison College not only placed well in our value ranking, but it is also #3 on our Best Allied Health Services Undergraduate Certificate Trade Schools in Wisconsin list.

-A rank of #4 on this year’s list means Moraine Park Technical College is a great value for allied health & medical assisting services students working on their undergraduate certificate.
-Moraine Park Technical College is a small public school located in the city of Fond du Lac.
+Out of the 21 schools in Wisconsin that were part of this year’s ranking, Moraine Park Technical College landed the # 4 spot on the list.
+Moraine Park Technical College is a small public school located in the small city of Fond du Lac.

-Moraine Park Technical College undergraduate students pay an average of $4,641 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Moraine Park Technical College are $4,641 per year.
 After completing their Undergraduate Certificate, medical assisting graduates from Moraine Park Technical College carry an average student debtload of $7,988.

 In addition to its best value ranking, and one of the reasons why the school is on the list, Moraine Park Technical College is ranked #4 for overall quality for medical assisting in Wisconsin.